New Year, New Rhythms, and the Gift of Revelation: Knowing God

 Father, the hour has come; glorify your Son that the Son may glorify you, since you have given him authority over all flesh, to give eternal life to all whom you have given him.
 And this is eternal life, that they know you, the only true God, and Jesus Christ whom you have sent (John 17:3)..

-If you have walked with the Lord for a while and need a “Jesus Refresh,” I would suggest starting with a simple approach like the one I note above and then, once you have found your rhythm, begin reading through the Gospel of John.
+If you have walked with the Lord for a while and need a “Jesus Refresh,” I would suggest starting with a simple approach like the one I note above and then, once you have rediscovered your rhythm, begin reading through the Gospel of John.

 Thank you Lord God for the gift and capacity to know you.
 Thank you for seeing us, for not just hearing, but for listening to our cries.
 As we sit at your feet today, speak to us, guide us, comfort, and help us to recognize you along the way.